oracle/mysql-operator/docs/user/restore.md

 ## On-demand restores

-You can request a restore from a previous backup at any time by submitting a MySQLrestore CRD to the operator.
-The backupRef is the name of the backup that you wish to restore.
+You can request a restore from a previous backup at any time by submitting a MySQLRestore custom resource to the operator.
+The backupRef is the name of the backup that you wish to restore, and the clusterRef is the name of the destination cluster of the restore operation.

 ```yaml
 apiVersion: "mysql.oracle.com/v1"